Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

 Christian Walker At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 48th, his on-base percentage ranks 39th, and he is 13th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 42nd, and he is 13th in the league in slugging.

-- He has hit a long ball in 19.6% of his games this year, and 5.2% of his trips to the dish.
+- In 19.4% of his games this year, he has gone deep, and 5.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.